 So if you are interested in how you can effectively and efficiently split test your subject lines all the time then try our Virtual Testing Tool for free.

-Maropost Marketing Cloud‘s Multivariate Testing feature makes AB testing easy, efficient and effective, it checks everything from subject lines, to send times—at the same time, in the same campaign.
+Maropost for Marketing‘s Multivariate Testing feature makes AB testing easy, efficient and effective, it checks everything from subject lines, to send times—at the same time, in the same campaign.

 *these calculations are based on the assumption that the current program has no split testing and send one email a week to the entire list.
 The lift is an average taken from the survey of 13.2%